wasimsurjo/smart_web_screenshot/README.md

+NOTE : Highly Recommended That you Update your browser and libraries especially if you are in Linux for best experience

+I'm working on packing everything up so that you don't have to.
+Will release 2.0.0 when that milestone is reached ان شاء الله

 This package provides an easy-to-use tool for capturing screenshots of web pages.
 It supports custom user agents, proxies, and handles popups.
     Ideal for automated web scraping and testing purposes.

     **Features:**